MikeHughesKent/PyFibreBundle/docs/source/index.rst

 ====================================
 PyFibreBundle is a Python package for processing of images captured through optical fibre bundles.

+Parts of the package are described and validated in this paper:

+M. Hughes, `Real-timing processing of fiber bundle endomicroscopy images in Python using PyFibreBundle <https://doi.org/10.1364/AO.503700>`_, Applied Optics 62(34), 9041-9050 (2023). doi: 10.1364/AO.503700.

 The project is hosted on `github <https://github.com/MikeHughesKent/PyFibreBundle/>`_.
 The latest stable release can be installed via pip::

     pip install PyFibreBundle